tamersp25/docs/docs/engines/getting-started/veritone-developer-overview.md

 Other developers may be more interested in building solutions for themselves or their organization by leveraging the Engines, App Packages, APIs, and Data Sets resident in aiWARE.

 ## Roadmap
 Like aiWARE itself, Developer Application continues to evolve rapidly.
 Our goal is to support an ever-incresing spectrum of cognitive Classes and Capabilities over time.
 Our future roadmap includes tools, reporting, and new functionality that will make it easier for developer partners to understand the platform, onboard their software, monitor usage, benchmark results, and iterate.
 We want and need our partners to be succesful so your candid feedback is always welcome as we look to improve.
+Look for novel innovations in the months to come - including App Packages, Workflow App, Virtuous Cycle, and Benchmarking (all explained below).

+# Developer Personas
 Veritone Developer Application has been designed to serve many different constituent groups and developer types, in conjunction with other ongoing platform features and capabilities available via aiWARE.
 An overview of capabilities and features relevant to different developer personas is below.

 ## For Engine Developers